 CHAPTER 1 S CHAPTER 1 SUMMARY OF MEDICAL AND PRESCRIPTION DRUG BENEFITS WHAT ARE MY BENEFITS?
 SUBJECT TO DEDUCTIBLE?
 WHAT IS MY CO- INSURANCE?
 WHAT IS MY CO- PAYMENT?
 IS PREAUTHORIZATION REQUIRED?
 IS THERE A BENEFIT LIMIT?
 WHERE CAN I FIND MORE DETAILS?
-OUTPATIENT CARE AN D AMBULATORY PATIENT S SERVICES Acupuncture Yes 30% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
-Chapter 4 Section 1.2 Allergy Testing Yes 30% Not Applicable Preauthorization rules may apply Chapter 4 Section 1.2 Blood and Blood Services Yes 30% Not Applicable No Chapter 4 Section 1.2 Chemotherapy Yes 30% Not Applicable Preauthorization rules may apply Chapter 4 Section 1.2 Chiropractic Care Yes 30% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
-Chapter 4 Section 1.2 Clinical Trials Yes 30% Not Applicable Yes Chapter 4 Section 1.2 Contraceptive Services Not Applicable Not Applicable Not Applicable No No Chapter 4 Section 1.2
+OUTPATIENT CARE AN D AMBULATORY PATIENT S ERVICES Acupuncture Yes 30% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
+Chapter 4 Section 1.2 Allergy Testing Yes 30% Not Applicable Preauthorization rules may apply Chapter 4 Section 1.2 Blood and Blood Services Yes 30% Not Applicable No Chapter 4 Section 1.2 Chemotherapy Yes 30% Not Applicable Preauthorization rules may apply, please review Neighborhood's Exchange formulary and Clinical Medical Policies Chapter 4 Section 1.2 Chiropractic Care Yes 30% Not Applicable Yes The benefit is limited to 12 visits per benefit year.
+Chapter 4 Section 1.2 Clinical Trials Yes 30% Not Applicable Yes Medications and services covered by the trial sponsor are not also covered by the plan.
+Chapter 4 Section 1.2